 Step 3: Insight

 One of the best ways to find them?
-Start with something that seems obvious and keep asking ‘Why?’ and ‘What if?’.
+Start with something that seems obvious and keep asking “Why?” and “What if?.”

 Step 4: Brand or product truth

+Your goal here is to find a truth about the brand or product that is both unique and motivating to its customers.
 A lot of established brands have been around for a long time.
-This may be unique against their competitors but rarely is it highly motivating.
+This may be unique against their competitors but it is unlikely to motivate people.

 Step 5: Strategy statement